Wisconsin court: Bid to recover smuggled car can continue

 MADISON, Wis.
 (AP) — An attempt to recover a rare car that thieves smuggled from Milwaukee to Europe more than a decade ago can continue, the Wisconsin Supreme Court ruled Tuesday.

-According to court documents and Milwaukee Journal Sentinel newspaper reports, millionaire Roy Leiske’s 1938 Talbot Lago, a rare French sports car, was stolen from the Milwaukee factory where he’d been restoring it in March 2001.
+According to court documents and Milwaukee Journal Sentinel newspaper reports, millionaire Roy Leiske’s 1938 Talbot Lago, a rare French sports car, was stolen from the Milwaukee factory where he had been restoring it in March 2001.

 The vehicle was one of only about 16 of its kind produced.
 Justice Brian Hagedorn, writing for the majority in the ruling, said the car “is considered by some one of the most beautiful and innovative cars in the world.”